Geocaching Blog Headlines

 As I've said before, I subscribe to a lot of blogs.
 One that I really like is call Wise Bread.
 They have several authors that all write about ways to be frugal.
 I noticed an article in my reader today about Geocaching.I like the idea she mentions about leaving American type swag when geocaching outside the US.
 I think I'll look for some "California" swag to leave on my travels.
 It also mentions Letterboxing and Orienteering.
 Here is the bit about Geocaching.
 You can read the entire article here....

 Another blast from the past!
-Who are these two hanging out?
+Another little devil!
 Enjoy!
 Feel free to leave a comment, or e-mail P.J. at hoohaablog [at] gmail.com.
 Also, please “Like” HooHaa Blog on Facebook!...

 Another blast from the past!
-Do work on this one, folks!
-Should be fun!
+Ooopsie!
+Late again!
+So here’s your weekly dose!
 Enjoy!
 Feel free to leave a comment, or e-mail P.J. at hoohaablog [at] gmail.com.
 Also, please “Like” HooHaa Blog on Facebook!...